MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfaccountmanagement/functions/pfaccountmanagementclientgetaccountinfoasync.md

 ## Remarks

-If successful, call [PFAccountManagementClientGetAccountInfoGetResult](pfaccountmanagementclientgetaccountinfogetresult.md) to get the result.
+When the asynchronous task is complete, call [PFAccountManagementClientGetAccountInfoGetResultSize](pfaccountmanagementclientgetaccountinfogetresultsize.md) and [PFAccountManagementClientGetAccountInfoGetResult](pfaccountmanagementclientgetaccountinfogetresult.md) to get the result.

 ## Requirements